griptape-ai/griptape-docs/docs/griptape-framework/structures/tasks.md

 ## Overview

-A [Task](../../reference/griptape/tasks/index.md) is a purpose-built objective that can be given to the LLM.
-Griptape provides several types of Tasks that can be used depending on the use-case.
+A [Task](../../reference/griptape/tasks/index.md) is a purpose-built abstraction for the Large Language Model (LLM).
+Griptape offers various types of Tasks, each suitable for specific use cases.

 ## Context
 Tasks that take input have a field [input_template](../../reference/griptape/tasks/base_text_input_task.md#griptape.tasks.base_text_input_task.BaseTextInputTask.input_template) which lets you define the Task objective.